 When comparing Loggly vs Raygun, the Slant community recommends Loggly for most people.
-In the question“What are the best log aggregation & monitoring tools?”
-Loggly is ranked 6th while Raygun is ranked 24th.
+In the question“What are the best log management, aggregation & monitoring tools?”
+Loggly is ranked 6th while Raygun is ranked 23rd.
 The most important reason people chose Loggly is:

 Ranked in these QuestionsQuestion Ranking

 You only have to set up a HTTP JSON input and there are community examples to guide you.

 Pro Supports raw text, syslogs, and JSON

 Raw text, syslogs, and JSON can be fed to Loggly.

 It's possible to comment on issues.
 Great for coordinating if and how exceptions should be handled within a team.

 Pro Exceptions are grouped